Leyrer-PNP/domino-c-api-samples/samples/admin/ADMINReqMoveComplete/readme.txt

 PROGRAM
 -------
-ADMINReqMoveComplete- Sample program to show usage of ADMINReqMoveComplete.
+ADMINReqMoveComplete- Sample program to show usage of ADMINReqMoveComplete and ADMINReqMoveUserInHier API.
+                      ADMINReqMoveUserInHier - This function creates a "Move Person in Hierarchy" request in the Administration Requests database (admin4.nsf).
-                      This function creates a "Initiate Rename in Address Book" request in the Administration Requests database (admin4.nsf).
+                      ADMINReqMoveComplete - This function creates a "Initiate Rename in Address Book" request in the Administration Requests database (admin4.nsf).
                       It takes a handle to "AdminpMoveUserInHier" note in admin4 request database as an input parameter.